Sebcuadros/open-source-recruiting-process/README.md

     - **Technical Interview:** The 1-hour phone interview with a member of the team covers skills related to the specific role or to review the take-home exercise.
 For technical video interviews, we use Google Meet and cover coding and debugging, tech stack knowledge, and technical problem solving.

 5. **Panel Interviews:** The next step in the interview process is a panel interview.
-It consists of three 20 minute interviews in one hour long period.
+It consists of three twenty minute interviews in one hour long period.
 Interviewers include people that would be on the candidate's direct team and people on cross-functional teams, too.
 The recruiter will share an overview of the team members with whom the candidate will be meeting.

+6. **CEO Interview:** The final step in the interview process is an interview with Steven, Whop's CEO.
+It consists of a thirty minute video call covering your experience, fit to the business needs, and overall long term alignment.

-6. **Candidate Survey:** Once the candidate finished the panel interview, the recruiter will send the candidate a link to complete our candidate survey.
+7. **Candidate Survey:** Once the candidate finished the panel interview, the recruiter will send the candidate a link to complete our candidate survey.
 By filling out this short 2-minute survey, candidates help us iterate on our interview process.

-7. **Hiring Committee Review:** After the panel interview is complete, feedback from the interview process is shared across the interview team.
-Interview team members review the feedback and independently reach a decision of hire/no-hire based on the comprehensive feedback.
-At the HC review, the interview team reaches a consensus on whether to reject the candidate or proceed with reference calls.
+8. **Hiring Committee Review:** After the panel interview is complete, feedback from the interview process is shared across the interview team.
+The hiring manager and CEO and reach a decision of hire/no-hire based on the comprehensive feedback.
+If moving forward recruiter will proceed with references otherwise feedback is shared with the candidate.

-8. **Reference Calls:** The recruiting team will make reference calls for promising candidates.
+9. **Reference Calls:** The recruiting team will make reference calls for promising candidates.
 At a minimum, two reference calls will be completed.
 One should be a candidate's manager and the other someone who has worked directly with the candidate and can speak to their past work.

-9. **Final Review:** After successful reference calls, the recruiter submits the employee packet to the CEO and Hiring Manager for final approval.
+10 **Final Review:** After successful reference calls, the recruiter submits the employee packet to the CEO and Hiring Manager for final approval.

-10. **Offer Extend:** The recruiter will reach out to the candidate to schedule time to connect and extend the formal offer.
+11. **Offer Extend:** The recruiter will reach out to the candidate to schedule time to connect and extend the formal offer.
 Initially, this is done verbally but is always followed by the written offer as described in the section on preparing offers.
 The Hiring Manager and interview team follows-up to answer any questions that the candidate may have, which will hopefully lead to the candidate accepting the offer.
 While we would love to know whether or not you'd like to accept an offer from us in 3 days as well, we are happy to extend offer deadlines up to one week, so that you can make the best decision for you and your family.

 11. **Offer Accept/Onboarding:** If the candidate accepts the offer, the onboarding process begins.